 -Do NOT make permanent orthopedic decisions until you exray at over 20 months old.
 Exrays taken at young ages are not reliable as pups joints are loose, and soft.

-Do NOT NUETER until growth plates stop growing 20-22 months of age ie AFTER their bone plates stop growing.
+Do NOT NUETER until growth plates stop growing at 18-20 months of age ie AFTER their bone plates stop growing.
 Always use a reversible or short acting anaesthesia and check blood for clotting factors before surgeries.

 Diet- Read feeding recommendations.
-I would use a good wheat free commercial food supplemented with raw bones and meat and slightly cooked green and orange veggies until their growth plates are done growing.
+I would use a good wheat, soy and corn free commercial food supplemented with raw bones and meat (starting at six months old) and slightly cooked green and orange veggies until their growth plates are done growing.
 After 18-20 months it is then safe to switch to all raw or stay on a good commercial food supplemented with raw food.
 Make sure they are on a human grade multivitamin and kelp whatever diet you have them on.

 Pups on Kelp and Multivitamins tend to eat less rocks, soil and sticks.

 Would recommended setting up a night time enclosed area inside or out with an expen where you can secure the crate door in the open position so pup can have a dry clean place to lie down and if they need to use the bathroom they can go out of the crate and use bathroom on newspapers.
 This will help them distinguish a clean/dry area and a potty area.
 First week use your crate, put food just inside the door.
 Second week , start putting the food bowl half way back so pup has to have front feet in the crate.
 Third week onwards, put food bowl in the back of the crate so the pup has to have all four feet inside their crate to eat.
 Do NOT lock the puppy in the crate at this time.
 Infants do not have enough bladder control to last the night and you do not want them to get used to going potty in their crates.